sokoow/kube-desktop/README.md

 To launch semi-working version of Firefox on kube, go to apps directory.

+#### Running example deployment on localhost (golang demo)

+Basically refresh the ```http://drone.mykube.awesome/``` till the frontend comes up, then grab a drone api token, go to examples dir in this repo and launch ```create-examples.sh``` script.
+This will build a golang example, push to internal registry, and then deploy on kube, creating an ingress with address ```http://example-golang-app.mykube.awesome``` after couple of minutes.

 ### Running on Vagrant

 Should be as simple as: